 A champion of compassionate self-awareness, Ashley possesses the keen ability to help people infuse mindfulness into daily life and relationships.
 She brings humor and a presence of calm thoughtfulness as she blends the teachings of wisdom traditions and science with modern culture.
 Ashley earned her Masters in Social Work and studies mindfulness in the vipassana (insight) meditation tradition.
 She has been teaching for over 20 years and also provides mindfulness-based coaching and mentorship to small businesses and creative entrepreneurs throughout the Pacific Northwest.
 Visit her website (http://ashleydahl.com) to learn more.

-Please join Ashley Dahl and Erin Joosse for two upcoming events:
+Please join Ashley Dahl and Erin Joosse for a Daylong Retreat at The Tacoma Nature Center.

-April 15th: Awakening Kindness – Finding Home Wherever You Are – an afternoon workshop.
+January 6th: Awakening Kindness – Finding Home Wherever You Are – a Daylong Retreat.
 Find out more.